Relative $K_0$ and relative cycle class map: Relative of exact categories

+Let $\mcal{A}$ be a small exact category.
 In \cite{Ne98}, Nenashev provides generators and relations for $K_1(\mcal{A})$; the generators are double exact sequences.
 In case $\mcal{A}$ is split exact (Definition \ref{def:split}), the generators and relations become simpler and the resulting group coincides with the one considered by Heller in \cite{He65}. \begin{lemma} Let $\mcal{A}$ be a small exact category.
-We define $K_1^{\mrm{He}}(\mcal{A})$ to be the abelian group with the generators $[h]$, one for each automorphism $h\in\Aut(P)$, and with the following relations: \begin{enumerate}[(a)] \item For a commutative diagram
+We define $K_1^{\mrm{He}}(\mcal{A})$ to be the abelian group with the generators $[h]$, one for each $P\in\mcal{A}$ and each $h\in\Aut(P)$, and with the following relations: \begin{enumerate}[label={\upshape(\alph*)}] \item For a commutative diagram

 with exact rows, $[h]=[h']+[h'']$. \item $[h_2\circ h_1]=[h_2]+[h_1]$ for $h_1,h_2\in\Aut(P)$. \end{enumerate} If $\mcal{A}$ is split exact, then there exists a natural isomorphism

 \end{lemma}

 Let $F\colon\mcal{A}\to\mcal{B}$ be an exact functor between small exact categories.
 We suppose that $F$ is cofinal (Definition \ref{def:split}).
 Then every element of $K_1^{\mrm{He}}(\mcal{B})$ is represented by $g\in\Aut(F(P))$ for some $P\in\mcal{A}$.
 According to \cite[Proposition 4.2]{He65}, the class $[(P,g,P)]$ in $K_0(F)$ does not depend on the representative and gives a group homomorphism